optimalbrew/wrapYield/README.md

 In that case, the erc20Swap HTLC contract  (from Boltz.exchange) should be used instead of etherswap.

 ## Repo Structure

+Overall Layout:
+* Solidity contracts for loans on EVM chain loans in rBTC the native coin on rootstock
+* Tapscript based bitcoin "contracts" (HTLC + mutlsig + timelocks) to joint custody of colleteral
+    * atomic locking of BTC collateral on loan activation (on EVM chain)
+    * atomic release of BTC collateral on loan repayment acceptance (on EVM chain)
+* centralized services
+    * wagmi based DApp front-end
+        * anvil chain for EVM node
+    * which talks to express backend
+        * python-api for Bitcoin services -> connected to Bitcoin Core RPC
+        * postgres DB for loan lifecycle

 ### Loan Dapp
 The core solidity contracts are in `evmchain` which uses Foundry.
 The main loan contract uses